brianquach/five-card-poker-api/README.md

     - Description: Returns a list of all completed games (unordered) along with the move history for each game for each player in the game and the game information.
     - Raises: NotFoundException if player does not exist.

+- **get_user_hand**
+    - Path: 'game/user/hand'
+    - Method: GET
+    - Parameters: player, game_urlsafe_key
+    - Returns: PlayerHandForm.
+    - Description: Returns the most recent state of a player's hand in a given game.
+    - Raises: NotFoundException if player does not exist.
+ForbiddenException if player is not part of the game.
+BadRequestException is game key is not valid.

 ## Files

  - api.py: Contains endpoints logic.